Saint Anne - Mother of the Blessed Virgin - Feast Day 26 July.

 Reception - Saint Francis of Assissi

-He is the patron Saint of animals, merchants and ecology.
+Saint Francis was born in Italy in 1181.
+He is the Patron Saint of animals, ecology and merchants.

 Year 1 - Saint Bernadette Soubirous